ZhengW22/noize/README.md

 # Noize

 Noize is a simple web app built with React (using [create-react-app](https://github.com/facebook/create-react-app)) that helps people relax/focus using white noise or background noise.
-Check it out live [here](https://noize.ml).

 ## Available Scripts